vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 SERVICE SETS : IBSS

-- An IBSS (INDEPENDENT BASIC SERVICE SET) is a WIRELESS NETWORK in which TWO or MORE WIRELESS DEVICES connect directly without using an AP (ACCESS POINT)
+- An IBSS (INDEPENDENT BASIC SERVICE SET) is a Không dây Mạng in which TWO or MORE Không dây DEVICES connect directly without using an AP (Điểm truy cập)
-- Also called an AD HOC NETWORK
+- Also called an AD HOC Mạng
 - Can be used for FILE TRANSFER (ie: AirDrop)
 - Not scalable beyond a few DEVICES